aws-observability/aws-otel-java-instrumentation/instrumentation/jmx-metrics/src/main/resources/README.md

 ### SystemCpuLoad
 The `SystemCpuLoad` metric is deprecated and Java versions 14+ now use `CpuLoad`.
-However, to avoid emitting double metrics, we stick to using `SystemCpuLoad`.
+However, to avoid emitting double metrics, we stick to using `SystemCpuLoad` as it still works on newer versions.